-National regulated qualifications framework
+3 National qualification framework

-The UK has one of the most diverse single national qualifications frameworks in the world from Levels 1-8 containing over 10,000 regulated qualifications.
-The UK has over 250 awarding organisations and over 2,500 private and employer training providers that caters for almost 9 million global TVET students annually.
+The UK has one of the most diverse single national qualifications frameworks in the world from Levels 1-8 containing 26,450 national qualifications.
+The UK has 155 awarding organisations and over 6,500 private and employer training providers that caters for 3.4 million TVET students annually.